nehubuser/Nepal-Filters/README.md

 - To report new sites with ads open an [issue](https://github.com/nehubuser/Nepal-Filters/issues/new?template=suggest-sites-with-ads-.md) with link of site/s.

 This filterlist is all left reserved!
-See full liensing information [here](https://raw.githubusercontent.com/nehubuser/Nepal-Filters/master/LICENSE). 🄯 2005.
+See full Licensing information [here](https://raw.githubusercontent.com/nehubuser/Nepal-Filters/master/LICENSE). 🄯 2005.